Human After All: Personnel

+Remix album

-Remix albumHuman After All: Remixes is an album consisting of various remixes of songs from Human After All by musicians such as Soulwax and Justice.
-It was originally released on 29 March 2006 exclusively in Japan.
-On 17 June 2014, a reissue of the album was released, also exclusive to Japan.
-The new edition featured four additional bonus tracks.
-On 9 August 2014, this version of the album was silently released internationally for the first time, containing an additional remix of "Technologic" by Le Knight Club.
+Human After All: Remixes, comprising remixes by musicians such as Soulwax and Justice, was released on 29 March 2006 exclusively in Japan.
+On 17 June 2014, it was reissued in Japan with four additional bonus tracks.
+On 9 August, it was released digitally internationally for the first time, with an additional remix of "Technologic" by Le Knight Club.
+It will be released on vinyl in November 2025, the year of the original album's 20th anniversary.